yifei1510/Customer-Data-Cleansing-and-Quality-Validation-Project-Using-Excel/README.md

 ## Business Problem

-The raw dataset was not suitable for direct reporting or analysis because it contained multiple data quality issues that could distort business outputs and reduce confidence in the results.
+The raw dataset required cleansing and validation before it could be used for reliable reporting or analysis.
+Multiple data quality issues were identified that could distort business outputs, weaken confidence in the dataset, and reduce the accuracy of downstream reporting.

 ### Key issues identified

-1. The raw file contained **999 rows**, but **511 rows** were fully blank.
+1. The source file contained 999 rows, of which 511 rows were fully blank, creating unnecessary noise and reducing the usability of the dataset.
-2. Some customer IDs appeared multiple times and could not be removed automatically without further review.
+2. Several customer IDs were repeated, and some of these repeated records contained conflicting details.
+These cases could not be removed automatically without risking data loss or incorrect reporting.
 3. Several values in the `Customer_Name` field were actually customer IDs instead of names.
 4. `Gender` included inconsistent labels such as `M`, `F`, `Female`, `female`, `MALE`, and `MAlE`.
 5. `Marital_Status` contained inconsistent values such as `Single`, `Marrd`, and `Sungle`.